Kayli/logspub/animals.md

   - was native to india and southeast asia
   - 71–79% of red junglefowl DNA is shared with the domestic chicken

-## animals

-- most games that animals play are not competitive and more focused on togetherness [^1]

 ## references